 - 2 Tbsp. water

 - Vanilla, cinnamon, or cardamom to taste (optional)

 In a non-aluminum pot, stir all ingredients together.
 Let set until the honey begins to draw the juice from the rhubarb.
 Over medium heat, constantly stir and bring to a boil until reaching desired consistency.
-For a smoother texture, remove from the heat just after it first begins to boil.
+Remove it from the heat just after it begins to boil for a smoother texture.
 Then in a blender, puree in small batches.
 Be careful.
 The pressure from hot liquids can build up in a covered blender and explode.
 Add back to the pot and continue to boil.
 Remove from heat and process jarred rhubarb in a hot water bath or cool to freeze or refrigerate.
 It will store well in the refrigerator for a couple of weeks.